 - Students are required to write an Honors thesis and will be responsible for obtaining a faculty member to serve as a thesis advisor.
 Both the thesis topic and the thesis advisor must be approved by the PICS director or the INTLSTD 498-499 instructor prior to beginning work on the thesis.

-- Students planning to conduct interviews with human subjects the summer prior to joining the International Studies Honors plan should contact Dr. Anthony Marcum, PICS Honors instructor, first.
+- Students planning to conduct interviews with human subjects the summer prior to joining the International Studies Honors plan should contact Anthony Marcum, PhD, PICS Honors instructor, first.
 All students will need to complete an application with the U-M Institutional Review Board (IRB).
-Dr. Marcum can help students navigate this process.
+Anthony Marcum, PhD, can help students navigate this process.